 Getting the mix of people right is one of the biggest challenges of any organisation.
-We’re all looking for ways to increase diversity within our organisations, however, many don’t realise is that it is not diversity in how we look, but diversity in how we think that pushes us to move forward in new ways.
+We’re all looking to increase diversity within our organisations, however, many don’t realise that it is not diversity in how we look, but diversity in how we think that pushes us to move forward in new ways.

 We also need to acknowledge that creativity exists within everyone, but some of us have not been encouraged to develop it.
 In many cases, it has been actively discouraged by those around us.
 So, giving those people the right tools and support to help them build that creativity muscle can be very beneficial (providing they are ready and willing to use it).

 Often, we have to learn how to ‘unlearn’ many of the habits and beliefs we’ve held for years.
 Only then can we can really begin to open up and start experimenting with new ideas and ways of doing things.
 In particular, we have to develop the belief that it’s ok to make mistakes, but we must use them to learn and to share this learning with others.

 In fact, as both individuals and organisations, we have to embrace the need for constant learning and reinvention, even after a burst of innovation.
 We can’t reach an objective and then just stop or we risk stagnation.
 As Dom stated:

 “The ability to lose the baggage and reinvent, whoever can do that fastest will be the person that not only acquires new knowledge but has the freedom to apply it.”

 Will that be you?

 About the “Art of Focus”

 This episode forms part of our 2018 series narrative, ‘The Art of Focus’ which is based on the premise that, in an information-dense society, our attention resources have become depleted.
 The series’ speakers will help us identify and explore the areas in our lives where we may need to regain focus, increase our self-awareness and improve how we interact with those around us.